 How the Pandemic has Changed Car Buying

-As a family, we have owned a fair few cars over the years, from my first little car to my now huge (getting smaller by the minute) MPV.
+As a family, we have owned a fair number of cars over the years, from my first little car to my now huge (and getting smaller by the minute) MPV.
 We’ve bought from small local businesses, car dealerships and even family friends, so you could say we know how to purchase a car.
-However, we’ve since had a global pandemic, Russia invading Ukraine and let’s not forget Brexit.
-For over the last two years, nothing has been as expected.
+However, we’ve since had a global pandemic, Russia invading Ukraine, and let’s not forget Brexit.
+Over the last two years, nothing has gone as expected.
 It’s been hard to adjust to this apparent “new normal” – I’m never going to like that saying!
 We must consider its effect across all industries; the automotive industry is also affected.
-So, how has the pandemic changed car buying?
+How has the pandemic impacted car buying?

-Things are changing; car buyers are already looking for more environmentally friendly alternatives with the fading out of the sale of fuelled vehicles by 2040.
-This made me consider what other car buying trends there are for 2022.
+Things are changing; car buyers are already looking for more environmentally friendly alternatives, as the sale of fuel-powered vehicles is expected to fade out by 2040.
+This made me consider what other car-buying trends there are for 2025.

 Online car purchasing

 According to Forbes, a recent study concluded that millennials and those under 40 were more likely to buy a new or used car online, with only 26% of millennials purchasing from dealerships.
-However, my recent car research shows that some dealerships allow you to build your car online and conclude with a telephone call.
+However, my recent car research indicates that some dealerships allow you to build your car online and finalise the purchase with a telephone call.

-Unfortunately, with the increase in prices and chip shortages, customers are looking elsewhere toward used vehicles.
+Unfortunately, with the increase in prices and chip shortages, customers are turning to used vehicles as an alternative.
 E-commerce websites like Cazoo, Carwow, and HeyCar all offer free delivery to a local collection point, seven days of approval and competitive prices for used cars, and a young generation of online shoppers is ready to pay a small deposit and await delivery; there is a lot to like, and I can’t blame them.
-Fewer cars are being made, including our own car, which was due for delivery end of May, is now by the end of the year!
-Some manufacturers aren’t taking orders anymore, and VW is even stating to allow up to 12 months.
+Fewer cars are being made, including our own car, which was due for delivery by the end of May and is now expected by the end of the year.
+Some manufacturers are no longer taking orders, and VW is even allowing up to 12 months.

 Hybrid/Electric and more environmentally friendly alternatives

-With the cost of fuel recently soring, it’s understandable that some of us would look towards alternatives such as hybrids, electric and alternative fuels to ease the burden.
+With the cost of fuel recently soaring, it’s understandable that some of us would look towards alternatives, such as hybrids, electric vehicles, and alternative fuels, to ease the burden.
 Still, these are long-term investments and not a quick fix to saving money on fuel.
-For example, if you purchased a £100k Tesla, it would take 300,000 miles to cover the cost compared to fuel (or so tick tok told me).
+For example, if you purchased a £ 100,000 Tesla, it would take 300,000 miles to cover the cost compared to fuel (or so TikTok told me).

-I’m all for alternatives and if you have the money, consider purchasing a hybrid or a fully electric vehicle.
-There are savings to be had in the long term, and if I could charge one, it could do 300 miles on a charge, and if I had more charging stations in my area, it is something I would consider when we upgrade our car in three years.
+I’m all for alternatives, and if you have the money, consider purchasing a hybrid or a fully electric vehicle.
+There are savings to be had in the long term, and if I could charge one, it could travel 300 miles on a single charge.
+If I had more charging stations in my area, it would be something I would consider when we upgrade our car in three years.

 Female purchases

-Did you know that 62% of new cars sold are to women, and 85% influence car purchase?
+Did you know that women purchase 62% of new cars sold, and 85% of their decisions influence car purchases?
 I didn’t either!
 But women know what they want, and apart from juggling careers, families and social lives, we also shop for cars.
 Unlike the conventional search route on Autotrader, women look online, usually across social media networks, for recommendations.
 As we often don’t know what we want, we want a car that fits into our busy lives.
 However, we focus on practicality, comfort, reliability and safety.

-Before you rush out and purchase a new car or put yourself on that all-important waiting list, you need to consider the best course of action.
+Before rushing out to purchase a new car or put yourself on the all-important waiting list, consider the best course of action.
 Do you want to buy new or used ones?
 If used, how old?
 Is mileage important?
-There can be much to factor in, especially with setting a budget.
-So I have included a few tips.
+There are many factors to consider, especially when setting a budget.
+I have included a few tips below.

 1. Research

-How you begin your research is up to you; perhaps you start on Parkers, you look at magazines, or you decide to watch YouTube car reviews.
+How you begin your research is up to you; perhaps you start with Parkers, look at magazines, or decide to watch YouTube car reviews.
 However, you begin there is no right or wrong way.
-Consider the things that matter to you and your lifestyle and any requirements you have to have, like parking sensors or a large boot.
+Consider the things that matter to you and your lifestyle, as well as any specific requirements you may have, such as parking sensors or a large boot.

 2. Set a budget

-Once you know the vehicle type you want, you must consider your budget.
+Once you know the type of vehicle you want, you must consider your budget.
 Are you purchasing outright?
-Leasing or hire purchasing?
+Leasing or hire-purchasing?
 Do you want to put a deposit down?
-These are all crucial factors that should be made before test driving any car.
+These are all crucial factors that should be considered before test-driving any car.

 Consider all contributing factors, such as your salary, fuel, insurance and additional vehicle costs.
-Perhaps comparing car costs for more than one vehicle type will help you with your affordability and running costs.
+Comparing car costs for more than one vehicle type may help you better understand your affordability and running costs.

 3. Check local cars in your area